ABZ-Aaron/SQL-Tutorials/README.md

 ### Sorting

-When retrieving data from a table, it'll generally be displayed in the order it appears within that table.
-You can explicitly sort using ORDER BY.
+When retrieving data from a table, it will generally be displayed in the order it appears within that table; therefore it's not a good idea to rely on data being in any specific when retrieving it.
+Instead, you can explicitly sort using ORDER BY.

 If we want to order descendingly, we can use DESC.
 We can also explicity write ASC for ascending.
-However, as this is the default, we don't need to include it.
+However, as this is the default, we don't really need to include it.

 <img src="https://github.com/ABZ-Aaron/SQL-Tutorials/blob/master/Sort.png">